-Martin Luther was one of the greatest Christians in the history of the Church.
-But Luther and his followers did not want to reform the Church.
-They wanted to reconstruct the original teachings of the Church.
+Martin Luther was a famous Christians of the 16th century.
+Luther had a huge influence on the Church.
 Martin Luther was born on 10 November 1483 in the German town of Eisleben.
 (In those days Germany was not a single country but was a federation of states called the Holy Roman Empire).
 His father was Hans Luther, a copper smelter.
 His mother was called Magretta.
 Hans Luther wanted his son to become a lawyer.
-Martin went to the University of Erfut in 1501 and he received an MA in 1505.
+Martin went to the University of Erfurt in 1501 and he received an MA in 1505.
 The same year he was caught in a thunderstorm.
 Luther was shaken by the experience and he decided to become a monk, despite his father's wishes.
 Martin Luther became an Augustinian monk in Erfurt.
 He was ordained a priest in 1507 and in 1512 he became a doctor of theology.

 Meanwhile in 1510 Luther went on a trip to Rome.
 He was shocked by the lack of piety he found there.
 Luther also had a strong sense of his own sinfulness.
 He studied the Bible diligently and he came to disagree with some of the teachings of the Catholic Church.
 Luther believed that salvation is obtained by faith only.
 It cannot be earned by good works.
 Then in October 1517 Martin Luther wrote 95 theses.
 He objected to the sale of indulgences (documents written by the Church releasing individuals from punishment from their sins.
 Indulgences could be bought by the living on behalf of the dead who were believed to be in purgatory).
 Copies of the 95 theses by Luther were distributed across Germany and then across Europe.